MSTAR: Box-free Multi-query Scene Text Retrieval with Attention Recycling: Discussion

 \section{Discussion}

 \textbf{Application of MSTAR for text localization.} To further validate the effectiveness of MSTAR, we use it for text localization using Grad-CAM~\cite{selvaraju2017grad}.
 As illustrated in Fig. ~\ref{fig:vis}, MSTAR can localize different types of queries.
 For example, MSTAR accurately identifies the target text instance ``dream big'' on a t-shirt, distinguishing it from the ``dream big'' of the shorts in Fig. ~\ref{fig:vis} (a).
-Besides, MSTAR can also accurately localize curved and dense text instances.
-As the Fig. ~\ref{fig:vis} (e) shows, MSTAR successfully identifies the word ``copyright'' within a document page image.
+In addition, MSTAR can also accurately localize curved and dense text instances.
+As Fig. ~\ref{fig:vis} (e) shows, MSTAR successfully identifies the word ``copyright'' within a document page image.
 These results demonstrate that MSTAR can accurately localize text instances without box supervision.

-\textbf{Discussion about the pretrained model.} We discuss how the pretrained model affects performance on the scale of parameters and data.
-We tested different variants of CLIP \cite{xue2022language}, BLIP \cite{li2022blip}, BLIP2 \cite{li2023blip}, and SigLIP \cite{zhai2023sigmoid} on the CTR dataset.
-The results show that despite the massive pretraining, the models struggle to achieve retrieval on small text instances.
+\textbf{Discussion about the pre-trained model.} We discuss how the pre-trained model affects performance on the scale of parameters and data.
+We tested different variants of CLIP \cite{xue2022language}, BLIP \cite{li2022blip}, BLIP-2 \cite{li2023blip}, and SigLIP \cite{zhai2023sigmoid} on the CTR dataset.
+The results show that despite the massive pre-training, the models struggle to achieve retrieval on small text instances.
 Details are provided in the appendix.

-\textbf{Limitations} Although our method shows evident improvements in fine-grained scene text retrieval, it still faces challenges in handling extremely small and dense text instances.
-In particular, retrieval performance decreases substantially as the text size becomes smaller.
-However, this is a common limitation to box-free approaches.
+\textbf{Limitations.} Although our method shows evident improvements in fine-grained scene text retrieval, it still lags behind box-based methods when handling extremely small and dense text instances.
+This limitation stems from insufficient positional supervision, which is a common limitation to box-free approaches.